 with this step definition:

-Also the specification is less verbose and only have to state the fields that you care about for this scenario.
+Also, the specification is less verbose and only has to state the fields that you care about for this scenario.

 Base class